 Silver Springs really is as beautiful as it sounds.
 The aquamarine waters are surrounded by pine, oak, and cedar trees.
 Located in the 4,000-acre Silver Springs State Park, there is so much more to do than just marvel at the clear blue water.

-77 miles from Orlando, Salt Springs is another jewel of the Ocala National Forest.
+An hour and a half from Orlando, Salt Springs is another jewel of the Ocala National Forest.
 Within the recreation area of Salt Springs, a natural spring rises from the cracks within the earth.
 The presence of potassium, magnesium, and sodium salts gives this spring its name.

 Freshwater and saltwater fish, bass, turtles, and blue crabs as well as manatees call this spring home.

-There is also plenty to do including swimming in the springs, fishing, snorkeling, hiking, and boating
+There is also plenty to do including swimming in the springs, fishing, snorkeling, hiking, and boating.

 Hikers traversing the Spring Boils trail will be able to spy many smaller springs bubbling up and feeding into the streams that empty into Lake George.

-Salt Springs has the largest campground in the Ocala National Forest and the only one with full hook-ups for RVs.
+Salt Springs has the largest campground in the Ocala National Forest and is the only one with full hook-ups for RVs.

 If you are willing to drive a little bit farther, Ginnie Springs is well worth a visit.
-Just over 2 hours drive from Orlando, this spring has some of the clearest waters of all the springs.
+Just over 2 hours from Orlando, this spring has some of the clearest waters of all the springs.

 Ginnie Springs calls itself a ‘true slice of pure Florida’ and it really is.
 It is made up of a group of seven springs with a sand/limestone bottom that opens up into deep caves.

 Ginnie Springs sits on 250 acres of wooded land, right on the Santa Fe River, and is privately owned.
 This is easily one of the best springs near Orlando with tubing.

 Gilchrist Blue Springs